Why use it

 The Userlane Editor is visible only to users that had been invited to the Userlane Portal as an admin, contributor, or moderator.
 These user roles have distinct rights to create, edit, or manage content.
+Some factors can influence the visibility of the Editor.
+This article contains a checklist of possible issues to look into for editor troubleshooting.

 - If Userlane is implemented via the browser extension, you can open the Editor via the browser extension.
 Go to your application, click the Userlane extension, then select Start Editor.